MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/migrate-to-sharepoint-online/how-to-use-the-sharepoint-migration-tool.md

 The SharePoint Migration Tool (SPMT) is a tool that migrates your files from SharePoint on-premises document libraries or regular file shares and easily moves them to your SharePoint Online tenant.
 It is available to all Office 365 users.

-> [**Note**]
+> [!Note]
 > A portion of this article discusses features currently in beta release of the Microsoft product, SharePoint Migration Tool.
-Beta features are noted.
+Beta features are noted in the context of the text.
 The information in this article is provided as-is and is subject to change without notice.

 > [!NOTE]
 > Currently the **SharePoint Migration Tool** is not available for users of Office 365 operated by 21Vianet in China.